leovicio/webtorrent-app-remote/README.md

 -------------
 * Command line script to (to install bower and npm components)
 * Command line script to start server (run webtorrentapp with password, server, maxpeers options)
-* Tab To filter torrents by status: All | Downloading | Seeding
 * Time Remaining
 * Create seed/torrent
 * Configure Tracker's when creating torrent